Y-Akihiro/EMG-EEG/README.md

 This is a record of an EMG (rather than EEG at this point, due to the sensitivity issue) based on the online references that I found in spring of 2020.
 The references are listed at the bottom of this page.

+This is something I wanted to try and actually did for an electronics course final project.
+I will add/update the scripts and detailed design of the circuit later (TBA).

+### Parts list/BoM
+* Arduino
+* Electrodes
+* Electronics parts (resistor, capacitor, INA, etc.)

 ## Design/Software